Gynecomastia Surgery Houston

 There can be many causes of gynecomastia.
 The most common causes include hereditary, obesity, certain medical problems, steroid abuse, hormonal imbalance, and certain prescription medications.
 Dr. Hsu will take a detailed history to eliminate more important causes such as hormonal imbalance, which can be caused by a tumor.

 The most common is either hereditary or largely an unknown cause.
 This will usually present in adolescence as the person is going through puberty.
 Although many will resolve on their own at the end of puberty, there are those patients where the breasts never regress.
 These patients will usually seek out help later in the teenage year and early twenties when they are more comfortable dealing with the situation openly.

-Those patients who develop gynecomastia suddenly are usually a result of drug induced or marijuana abuse.
+Those patients who develop gynecomastia suddenly are usually a result of drug-induced or marijuana abuse.
 There are many prescription medications that have been associated with gynecomastia.
-Marijauna and steroid abuse has also been linked to the sudden onset of gynecomastia.
+Marijuana and steroid abuse have also been linked to the sudden onset of gynecomastia.
 Be sure to list all medications and social history during your consultation with Dr. Hsu.

 What Are The Different Types of Gynecomastia Correction Surgery?

 There are different types of surgery that can be offered for gynecomastia.
 This mostly depends on how severe the case is.
 Milder cases can often be treated with aggressive liposuction and possible a small incision around the areola.
 More difficult and severe cases with more skin may involve more incisions in conjunction with liposuction and breast tissue resection.

 What is the Recovery Like After Gynecomastia Surgery?